AC Cars: Auto Carriers Ltd.

 The company became Auto Carriers Ltd. in 1911 and moved to Ferry Works, Thames Ditton, Surrey — at this time, they also began using the famed "AC" roundel logo.
 They continued to produce the commercial 3-wheeler tricars and the A.C.
 Sociable now frequently referred to in their adverts as the Mighty Atom.
 Their first four-wheeled car was produced in 1913; it was a sporty two-seater with a gearbox on the rear axle.
 Only a few were built before production was interrupted by the First World War.
 During the First World War, the Ferry Works factory produced shells and fuses for the war effort, although at least one vehicle was designed and built for the War Office.

 At the end of the war, Auto Carriers started making motor vehicles again, designing and building many successful cars at Ferry Works, as well as expanding into an old balloon factory on Thames Ditton High Street.
 Shortly thereafter, John Weller started on the design of a new overhead-cam six-cylinder engine.
 The first versions of this design were running by 1919.
 The Weller engine would be produced until 1963.

 In 1921, Selwyn Edge (who had previously been with Napier) bought shares in the company, and was subsequently appointed governing director.
 He did not get along with Weller or Portwine, who resigned less than a year later.
 In customary fashion, Edge sought publicity for the company through motoring competition.

 In 1921 Sammy Davis joined A.C. as a driver, competing in the Junior Car Club 200 mi race, for cars up to 1,500cc, at Brooklands.

 AC Cars Ltd.

 In 1922, the name changed again to AC Cars Ltd. In 1923 and 1924, J.A.
 Joyce won the Brighton Speed Trials driving an AC.
 In May 1924, at Montlhéry near Paris, T.G.
 Gillett broke the continuous 24-hour record in a 2-litre AC, fitted with special streamlined bodywork, covering a distance of 1,949.3 miles.
 In 1926, the Honourable Victor Bruce, an AC employee, won the Monte Carlo Rally in his 2-litre AC.
-In 1927, Victor Bruce, with his wife Mildred (The Hon Mrs Victor Bruce), assisted by J.A.
+In 1927, Victor Bruce, with his wife Mildred (Mrs Victor Bruce), assisted by J.A.
 Joyce, set a 10-day endurance record at Montlhéry, driving an AC Six.
 Nevertheless, the sales started to fall.